drcd1/retwisj/README.md

 *Figure 3: Eve sees Alice's post **(EU)*** | *Figure 4: After a while, Eve no longer sees the post **(EU)***

 ## The Sandbox (temporary name)
 The sandbox is our client simulation application.
 It simulates many users interacting with the system.
-The following parameters can be customized in a configuration file:
+The following parameters can be customized in a configuration file at `src/java/resources/sandbox.properties`:

 - **n_users:** the number of users to simulate.
 - **actions:** the number of actions each user performs on the system.
-- **block:** the probability of a user blocking
+- **block:** the probability of a user blocking.
+A user always posts after blocking.
-- **post:** the probability  of a user posting
-- **read:** the probability  of a user reading
+- **read:** the probability  of a user reading another user.
 - **delay_chance:** the odds of there being delay in the replication of "block" actions.
 - **delay:** the number of seconds that the replication of "block" actions is delayed by.

-#### The simulation plan
+### The simulation plan

 The sandbox starts by setting up all users.
 First every user is signed up onto a single replica.
 When all replicas receive the information, the sandbox creates a new thread for each user and randomly assigns a replica to it.

-Then, for every user, we perform the number of actions it's supposed to perform over the replica that was previously assigned to it.
+Then, for every user, we perform the number of actions defined in the configuration file over the replica that was previously assigned to it.
-Every time we perform an action, we randomly select the action to be performed (block, post or read) according the probabilities defined in the configuration file.
+Every time we perform an action, we randomly select the action to be performed (block or read) according the probabilities defined in the configuration file.

-#### The actions
+### The actions

-##### Block
+#### Block
 Randomly selects an unblocked user and blocks it.
+It then makes a post.
 If there are no users left unblocked, it does nothing (but still counts as an action).

-##### Post
-Posts to the system.
-The post contains the name of the users blocked so far.

-##### Read
+#### Read
-Reads the latest post of every user (counts as one read per user).
+Reads the latest post of every user (counts as one read per user) that has blocked him and is in a different replica.
 If the post contains the name of the user executing the action, we count one bad read.

 In the end, we print a log of the actions taken by every user, and we print a summary.

 #### Setting up
-To run the sandbox, run the script composeGenerator.sh with the option --test.
+To run the sandbox, run the script `composeGenerator.sh` with the option `--test`.
-This runs the tests upon starting the system with docker-compose.
+This runs the tests upon starting the system with *docker-compose*.

-Note: because retwisj doesn't allow for user/post deletion, changes made to the system remain there until the redis images are removed
++Note: because retwisj doesn't allow for user/post deletion, changes made to the system remain there until the redis images are removed.*